 Must I appoint a Trustee?

 You may opt not to appoint a Trustee (Only appointing a Nominee).
-If unsure, please consult your advisor.
+If unsure, please consult your insurance company or life insurance agent.

 As of 30th June 2013 with FSA 2013, you may no longer appoint yourself as a Trustee in an insurance policy.